mmai/piquetBook/index.md

 PIQUET.
 Ill

-Thus :&mdash;You have king, queen, ten, eight of onesuit, and might have ace, queen, ten, seven ofanother.
+Thus :-You have king, queen, ten, eight of onesuit, and might have ace, queen, ten, seven ofanother.
 If thirty-eight is good or equal, youshould say, " In spades," or " In hearts," or asthe case may be, without waiting to be askedin which suit your point is. • If younger hand,you need not announce the suit until the elderhas led a card.

 Similar observations apply to sequences andtrios {see Case XIL, pp. 27, 28).